Flamarine/fabric-game-provider/README.md

 # Better Than Adventure Game Provider

-This Fabric Game Provider directly launches the game via stubbed classes.
+～～This Fabric Game Provider directly launches the game via stubbed classes.～～ well not really, i ended up using the same method as the default game provider as only in this way can the game actually be launched and load mods

 ## Stubs